deyantodorov/Sitecore/Sitecore_CiCd.md

 ### 1.1 Setup build steps:

+**Step 1: Notify Slack channel for start**

-**Step 1:** If you are using Slack, you could add Slack notification for your team.
+If you are using Slack, you could add Slack notification for your team.
 Here you have two options:

 - first write custom PowerShell script;
 - second install some TeamCity plugin to help you with this notifications;

-I tried some of the most popular plugins, but didn't work out for me and after some discussions decided to keep it simple and wrote a small PowerShell script. *Here is an example*:
+I tried some of the most popular plugins, but didn't work out for me and after some discussions decided to keep it simple and wrote a small PowerShell script.

+*Here is an example*:

 ```PowerShell
 $slackToken = "your-slack-token"